Rapptz/discord.py/docs/api.rst

         - The name has changed
         - The permissions have changed
         - The colour has changed
+        - The role icon (or unicode emoji) has changed
         - Its hoist/mentionable state has changed

         When this is the action, the type of :attr:`~AuditLogEntry.target` is